By Sam Smith

 Upcycle Shipping Packaging

 Another great option for sustainable wrapping could be upcycling any shipping packaging you have.
 With a little imagination, you can easily transform your mail bags into eco-friendly Christmas gift bags.
+Or transform a cardboard box into a Christmas hamper!

 Some ribbon or twine can instantly transform your polythene mail bags into something more exciting.
 If you have paper mail bags. you can paint, craft, use stickers, and even use seasonal homemade stamps to festive things up.